ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ---

-## login pw for littleFSbrowser filemanager texteditor == admin / admin
+## login password for littleFSbrowser filemanager texteditor == admin / admin

 ## Soon Electra will power a Gazillion Devices